Answered By: Francine May Last Updated: Apr 18, 2025 Views: 38

 Retractions aren’t just about mistakes—they reveal how knowledge is created, tested, and revised.
 Understanding them helps us think critically about information and expertise.

-- Why research goes wrong: Errors, fraud, or bias can lead to retractions, showing why evaluating sources is crucial.
+- Why research goes wrong: Errors, fraud, or bias can lead to retractions, this shows us why evaluating sources is crucial.

 - The lasting impact of bad research: Retracted studies are still cited—how does misinformation persist in scholarly communication?